shineonwcs/auxfm/README.md

 sudo ./auxfm/auxfm.sh
 ```
 ### Transfer your wav files to the pi using ftp. **Note: File names MUST be relatively simple and without spacing, otherwise they will fail to play.**
 Test out a single wav file to make sure everything is functioning properly.
-Replace FILENAME with your file's name
+Replace FILENAME with your file's name or leave it and it will use a 30 second wav already there.
 I am using frequency 91.3 because it is low traffic in my area.
 You can check what is best for your area at https://radio-locator.com/cgi-bin/vacant and edit shuffleplay50.sh to reflect the best frequency for you.
 ```
 sudo /home/pi/fm_transmitter/fm_transmitter -f 91.3 /home/pi/music/FILENAME.wav | play /home/pi/music/FILENAME.wav